• Skip to primary navigation

 Compliance Expert Responsibilities

-Typically, the responsibilities of a compliance expert fall in the following areas:
+Typically, the responsibilities of a compliance expert fall into the following areas:

-In case of violations, compliance specialists liaison with third-party auditors to conduct audits or investigations, provide recommendations for improvement, and develop roadmaps for remedial actions.
+• Resolving compliance issues: In case of violations, compliance specialists liaison with third-party auditors to conduct audits or investigations, provide recommendations for improvement and develop roadmaps for remedial actions.

 Compliance Experts and Fintech